-Rigid and formal management structure and conservatism existing in the enterprises impede productivity, because the employees are likely to perceive each of these factors as controlling.
-The enterprises use a limited range of human resource tools to identify and support productivity through recruitment, training and performance management.
+There is also an indication that rigid and formal management structure and conservatism existing in the enterprises impede productivity, because the employees are likely to perceive each of these factors as controlling.
+The findings of this study have established that the enterprises use a limited range of human resource tools to identify and support productivity through recruitment, training and performance management.

+Productivity had also suffered because of the failure of the management to adjust to the changes taking place within the workforce.
 In managing human resources, leadership styles and motivational systems had not kept abreast of these changes.
 Furthermore, the managers had neglected to improve and monitor employee productivity and taking corrective actions.
 Management's ability to take corrective action had been frustrated by the success of employees in having such actions reversed through union actions and court litigation.